Signs and symptoms

-Signs and symptoms are diagnostic indications of an illness, injury, or condition.
-While signs are objective and externally observable; symptoms are a person's reported subjective experiences.
+Signs and symptoms (S/S) are diagnostic indications of an illness, injury, or condition.
+While signs are objective and externally observable, symptoms are a person's reported subjective experiences.

-A sign, for example, can be an elevated or lower than normal temperature or blood pressure; or an abnormal finding showing on medical imaging.
+A sign, for example, can be an elevated or lower than normal temperature or blood pressure, or an abnormal finding showing on medical imaging.
 A symptom is something out of the ordinary that is experienced by an individual such as feeling feverish, a headache or other pains in the body.
 Symptoms can be a result of the immune system's response to an infection, the physical manifestation of an abnormal body condition, or the effect of a consumed substance.
 Symptoms, though often indicative of a disease process, are not always diagnostically relevant, and can be idiopathic in nature.

 Signs and symptoms

 Signs

 A medical sign is an objective observable indication of a disease, injury, or medical condition that may be detected during a physical examination.
 These signs may be visible, such as a rash or bruise, or otherwise detectable such as by using a stethoscope or taking blood pressure.
 Medical signs, along with symptoms, help in forming a diagnosis.
 Some examples of signs are nail clubbing of either the fingernails or toenails or an abnormal gait.